-TCS ( TCS) is an International multinational information technology (IT) service, consulting and business solutions company headquartered in Mumbai, Maharashtra.
+Tata Consultancy Services Limited ( TCS) is an Indian multinational information technology (IT) service, consulting and business solutions company Headquartered in Mumbai, Maharashtra.
 It is a subsidiary of the Tata Group and operates in 46 countries.
 TCS is one of the largest Indian companies by market capitalization ($80 billion).
 TCS is now placed among the ‘Big 4’ most valuable IT services brands worldwide.
 TCS alone generates 70% revenues of its parent company, Tata Sons.
-In 2015, TCS is ranked 64th overall in the World's Most Innovative Companies ranking, making it both the highest-ranked IT services company and the first Indian company.
-Forbes It is the world's 10th largest IT services provider, measured by the revenues.
+In 2015, TCS is ranked 64th overall in the World's Most Innovative Companies ranking, making it both the highest-ranked IT services company and the top Indian company.
+Forbes It is the world's 10th largest IT services provider by revenue.
 As of December 2015, it is ranked 10th on the Fortune India 500 list.
 On 12 January 2017, N.Chandrashekaran was elevated as the chairman for Tata Sons .
 Rajesh Gopinathan was appointed as the new MD and CEO for TCS.

 History [ edit ] 1968 to 2000 [ edit ]